jerryliu3/WaterloopSoftwareChallenge/README.md

 # WaterloopSoftwareChallenge
-Code created to simulate Waterloop travel across 30000km for the embedded software challenge.
+Code created to simulate Waterloop travel across 30km for the embedded software challenge (https://gist.github.com/dhillondeep/93405873cd7007a90fb848dd582b3259).
 Has basic functionality without dealing with error states or server command integration.

 Uses Wire library and I2C communication for interfacing between the "pod" Arduino and "master" Arduino.